Thomas Abernethy (politician): Congress

 Representative Abernathy was outraged by the 1967 USS Liberty incident and was one of the few Congressmen to call for an investigation.
 He was openly angry about the attack and called for accountability:"The Liberty ship incident - and indeed it was more than an incident - has been treated entirely too lightly by this Government.
 To say the lease, too little has been said about it.
 This useless, unnecessary and inexcusable attack took the lives of 34 American boys, wounded 175 others, and left many others in a state of horrified shock, to say nothing of what it did to a flag-flying vessel of the U.S. Navy.
 How could this be treated so lightly in this the greatest Capitol in all the world?
 I have heard Members of this House, and many, many others, say that if this had been done by others, the leaders of our Government would have moved in with sternness and appropriate action demands or even retaliatory action.
 These men at all times are entitled to the strong backing of every citizen of this land or every race and every creed.
 They are entitled to and should have the strong arm, as well as the strong voice of their Government and their people behind them.
 And who has spoken out in their behalf from this land since some of their number were so suddenly shot down and others so severely wounded on the Liberty ship?
 What complaint have we registered?
 What has Washington said?
 To tell you the truth, this great Capitol as well as this great Government - if it can still be called great - was and is as quiet as a tomb regarding this event?"Abernethy went further, suggesting that the United States would be within its rights to retaliate:"It is not enough to let it drop with a simple statement that the attackers just happened to make a mistake.
 This is too serious a matter to accept a simple 'Excuse us, please' sort of statement.
 There must be more than this to assure our men, our people, and our Nation that another nation must not make such unprovoked and vicious attacks upon us."During his career, Abernethy proposed a number of constitutional amendments relating to school prayer and elections of the President and Vice President.

+After Mississippi reapportioned the state's congressional districts, Abernathy chose to retire and was not a candidate for reelection in 1972.

+Death

-He died on June 11, 1998.
+He died in Jackson, Mississippi on June 11, 1998, at the age of 95.
+His remains were interred at Lakewood Memorial Park in Jackson.